karamarnell/developers/app/ecosystem/JavaScript-SDK-Language-Switcher.md

 In the Javascript snippet below, we have provided some common configuration options.
 If these options don't meet your needs, you should change the HTML/CSS/JS source code as needed.

 You can find all of the source code on our <a href='https://github.com/Qordobacode/language-switcher-js-sdk/tree/master'> Github page </a>.
+[block:api-header]
+{
+  "title": "HTML"
+}
+[/block]
+Create a new anchor tag with the same structure for each language you offer, and ensure the language codes are correct.
 ```
 <!-- Insert into <head> and change src/href paths as needed -->
 <link rel="stylesheet" type="text/css" href="./main.css">